 The development of an eLearning solution with gamification capabilities includes steps like conceptualization, business analysis, design, planning and development, testing, launch, and continues support.
 The project requires the roles of a project manager, a business analyst, a UI/UX designer, and a gamification expert (developer).

 The stages of gamified eLearning solution implementation may differ depending on the project scope and specifics of the solution.
-Based on ScienceSoft's experience in eLearning development, we outline the most common implementation stages of a gamified eLearning project:
+Based on ScienceSoft's experience in eLearning development, we outline the most common implementation steps we make during a gamified eLearning project:

 Step 1. eLearning solution conceptualization

-Define target KPIs: business KPIs (e.g., learner progress, started vs. completed challenges) and system effectiveness KPIs (e.g., learner adoption, engagement, satisfaction) of a to-be eLearning solution with gamification capabilities.
-Then, consider what general eLearning features (learning content creation and management, eLearning administration), and specific gamification elements (e.g., mini-games, storytelling, points, leaderboards, badges, rewards) can bring most value in your case.
+We define target KPIs: business KPIs (e.g., learner progress, started vs. completed challenges) and system effectiveness KPIs (e.g., learner adoption, engagement, satisfaction) of a to-be eLearning solution with gamification capabilities.
+Then, we consider what general eLearning features (learning content creation and management, eLearning administration), and specific gamification elements (e.g., mini-games, storytelling, points, leaderboards, badges, rewards) can bring most value in your case.

 Step 2.
 Business analysis and learner segmentation

 The main activities at this stage include:

 Analysis of eLearning needs.
-Analyze eLearning needs a to-be solution should meet, including learning content creation and management, learning administration, and more.
+We analyze eLearning needs a to-be solution should meet, including learning content creation and management, learning administration, and more.